jlchan/StartUpDG.jl/README.md

 Routines to initialize reference element operators, physical mesh arrays, and connectivity for nodal discontinuous Galerkin (DG) methods.
 Codes roughly based on *Nodal Discontinuous Galerkin Methods* by Hesthaven and Warburton (2007).
 Original port from Matlab to Julia by [Yimin Lin](https://github.com/yiminllin).

-This is not yet a registered package; please add it instead via `] https://github.com/jlchan/StartUpDG.jl`.
+This package is registered, so you can install it via `] add StartUpDG`.

 # Usage overview